 In the Central and Eastern European region, the KBC Bank Group focuses on four home countries, being the Czech Republic, the Slovak Republic, Hungary and Bulgaria.
-The main Central and Eastern European entities of the KBC Bank Group in those home markets are United Bulgarian Bank in Bulgaria, ČSOB in the Slovak Republic, ČSOB in the Czech Republic, and K&H Bank in Hungary.
-At the end of November 2020, KBC Group completed the acquisition of 99.44% of the shares in OTP Banka Slovensko and on 1 October 2021, it merged with ČSOB in Slovakia.
-In July 2022, KBC Bank and Raiffeisen Bank International completed the deal announced on 15 November 2021 concerning the acquisition of 100% of the shares of Raiffeisenbank (Bulgaria) EAD - now renamed into KBC Bank (Bulgaria) - which is responsible for the banking operations of Raiffeisen Bank International ('RBI') in Bulgaria (see below).
+The main Central and Eastern European entities of the KBC Bank Group in those home markets are United Bulgarian Bank (now also including ex-Raiffeisenbank Bulgaria, acquired in 2022, see below) in Bulgaria, ČSOB in the Slovak Republic, ČSOB in the Czech Republic, and K&H Bank in Hungary.

-In its four home countries, the KBC Bank Group caters to roughly 6 million customers, or 8 million including the insurance business (see below; figures relate to end of 2021).
+In its four home countries, the KBC Bank Group now caters to roughly 7 million customers, or 9 million including the insurance business (see below).
 This customer base makes the KBC Group one of the larger financial groups in the Central and Eastern European region.

 The KBC Bank Group companies focus on providing clients with a broad range of credit (including mortgage loans), deposit, investment fund and other asset management products, insurance products and other specialised financial products and services.
-As is the case in Belgium, the bricks-and-mortar networks in Central and Eastern Europe are supplemented by electronic channels, such as ATMs, telephone and the internet.
-As regards the updated KBC Bank Group strategy, 'Differently: the Next Level', please refer to the previous section on "Activities in Belgium".
+As is the case in Belgium, the bricks-and-mortar networks in Central and Eastern Europe are supplemented by electronic channels, such as ATMs, telephone and the internet, and the digital assistant "Kate".
+As regards the latter, please refer to the previous section on "Activities in Belgium".

 KBC Group's bank-insurance concept has, over the past few years, been exported to its Central and Eastern European entities.
 In order to be able to do so, KBC Group has built up a second home market in Central and Eastern Europe in insurance (via KBC Insurance NV).
 KBC Group has an insurance business in every Central and Eastern European home country: in the Czech Republic, the KBC Group's insurer is ČSOB Pojist'ovňa, in the Slovak Republic it is ČSOB Poist'ovňa, in Hungary it is K&H Insurance and in Bulgaria it is DZI Insurance.
 Contrary to the situation of KBC Bank Group in Belgium, the KBC Group's insurance companies in Central and Eastern Europe operate not only via tied agents (and bank branches) but also via other distribution channels, such as insurance brokers and multi-agents.
-Note that, at the end of July 2021, KBC Group also acquired from Nationale Nederlanden Group its Bulgarian pension and life insurance businesses, a move that will enable the KBC Group to further consolidate its position in the Bulgarian home market.
+Note that, at the end of July 2021, the KBC Group also acquired from Nationale Nederlanden Group its Bulgarian pension and life insurance businesses, a move that will enable the KBC Group to further consolidate its position in the Bulgaria home market.
+In July 2022, KBC Group completed the acquisition of Raiffeisenbank Bulgaria, a universal bank in Bulgaria offering private individuals, SMEs and corporate entities a full range of banking, asset management, leasing and insurance services.
+Raiffeisenbank Bulgaria.
+In April 2023, UBB and ex-Raiffeisenbank Bulgaria legally merged, which will allow KBC to bolster its position in the Bulgarian banking market even further.
+The acquisition will also create ample opportunity for insurance cross-selling with DZI.

-The KBC Bank Group's estimated market share as at end 2021 (the average of the share of the lending market and the deposit market, see table above) amounted to 20% in the Czech Republic, 11% in the Slovak Republic, 11% in Hungary, and 11% in Bulgaria (rounded figures).
-The KBC Bank Group also has a strong position in the investment fund market in Central and Eastern Europe (estimated at 23% in the Czech Republic, 7% in the Slovak Republic, 12% in Hungary and 10% in Bulgaria).
+The KBC Bank Group's estimated market share (the average of the share of the lending market and the deposit market, see table above) amounted to 21% in the Czech Republic, 12% in the Slovak Republic, 11% in Hungary, and 19% in Bulgaria (rounded figures).
+The KBC Bank Group also has a strong position in the investment fund market in Central and Eastern Europe (estimated at 24% in the Czech Republic, 7% in the Slovak Republic, 11% in Hungary and 13% in Bulgaria).